AIDS-Related Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI]Skip to the navigation

 - PET scan (positron emission tomography scan): A procedure to find malignant tumor cells in the body.
 A small amount of radioactive glucose (sugar) is injected into a vein.
 The PET scanner rotates around the body and makes a picture of where glucose is being used in the body.
 Malignant tumor cells show up brighter in the picture because they are more active and take up more glucose than normal cells do.

-- MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
+- MRI (magnetic resonance imaging) with gadolinium: A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
 A substance called gadolinium is injected into the patient through a vein.
 The gadolinium collects around the cancer cells so they show up brighter in the picture.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

 Lumbar puncture: A procedure used to collect cerebrospinal fluid (CSF) from the spinal column.
 This is done by placing a needle between two bones in the spine and into the CSF around the spinal cord and removing a sample of the fluid.
 The sample of CSF is checked under a microscope for signs that the cancer has spread to the brain and spinal cord.
+The sample may also be checked for Epstein-Barr virus.
 This procedure is also called an LP or spinal tap.

 Lumbar puncture.
 A patient lies in a curled position on a table.
 After a small area on the lower back is numbed, a spinal needle (a long, thin needle) is inserted into the lower part of the spinal column to remove cerebrospinal fluid (CSF, shown in blue).
 The fluid may be sent to a laboratory for testing.